-Have you been stuck on how to fix the overproofed pizza dough?
+Have you been stuck on how to fix the over-proofed pizza dough?
 You might not have expected it, yet the surprise has been ready.
-The good news is, yes, you can fix bake your pizza without delaying the feast and also prevent it from happening in the future.
+The good news is, yes, you can fix-bake your pizza without delaying the feast and prevent it from happening.

 Whether it’s about perfectly proofing pizza dough or fixing it, just give it a mindful read.
 Soon, you’ll be enjoying a regret-free, great pizza.
 Let’s come.

 How Can You Fix Overproofed Pizza Dough Using Revival Fold Technique?

 Suppose your dough balls are also full of bubbles and over-fermented, but it isn’t too sour.
 You don’t need to waste it away.

 Here is the most effective way to rescue your over-proofed pizza dough; follow these steps to salvage it!

 Divide the dough into sections that you’ll use to form a ball for each pizza.